flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

 class directly.
 This could be useful for, for instance, interactively converting several different sources of images.

-In this event, the implementations of the wrapper functions are instructive, as they all follow the same pattern:
+In this case, the implementations of the wrapper functions are instructive, as they all follow the same pattern:

  #.
 Instantiate the converter with basic information (parameters, output,